About

 Benefits

-This project will improve safety and access to trail networks near the communities of Bend and Sunriver.
-The path will connect visitor attractions and recreation sites including the High Desert Museum, Lava Butte, Lava Lands Visitor Center, and the Deschutes River.
-It will also connect to the Sun Lava Path that connects Sunriver to Lava Lands Visitor Center.
+This project will make it safer and easier for people to use trails near the towns of Bend and Sunriver.
+The new path will connect popular places like the High Desert Museum, Lava Butte, Lava Lands Visitor Center, and the Deschutes River.
+It will also link to the Sun Lava Path, which connects Sunriver to the Lava Lands Visitor Center.

 What Problem Will This Improve?